Gelfand-Tsetlin modules in the Coulomb context: The reflection case

-In Section \ref{sec:gener-galo-orders}, we worked in the same generality as \cite{Hartwig}.
+In Section \ref{sec:gener-galo-orders}, we worked in the same generality as in \cite{Hartwig}.
 In this section, we wish to specialize to a much simpler case.
-Let $\gls{V}$ be a $\C$-vector space with an action of a complex reflection group $\gls{W}$, and $\mathcal{M}$ a finitely generated (over $\Z$) subgroup of $\gls{V}^*$.
-We assume from now on that $\gls{Lambda}=\Sym^\bullet(V)$ is the symmetric algebra on this vector space, with the obvious induced $\mathcal{M}$-action.
-Note that the stabilizer $\glslink{Whatla}{\widehat{W}_\la}$ for any $\la\in \gls{V}^*$ is finite, and in fact a subgroup of $W$ via the usual quotient map $\gls{What}\to \gls{W}$.
+Let $V$ be a $\C$-vector space with an action of a complex reflection group $W$, and $\mathcal{M}$ a finitely generated (over $\Z$) subgroup of $V^*$.
+We assume from now on that $\Lambda=\Sym^\bullet(V)$ is the symmetric algebra on this vector space, with the obvious induced $\mathcal{M}$-action.
+Note that the stabilizer $ {\widehat{W}_\la}$ for any $\la\in V^*$ is finite, and in fact a subgroup of $W$ via the usual quotient map $\What\to W$.
 It is generated by the $\mathcal{M}$-translates of root hyperplanes containing $\la$, and thus is again a complex reflection group, acting by the translation of a linear action.

-This simplifies matters in one key way: the module $\gls{Lambda}$ is a free Frobenius extension over $\glslink{Lambdala}{\Lambda_\la}$ and over $\gls{Gamma}$.
+This simplifies matters in one key way: the module $\Lambda$ is a free Frobenius extension over $ {\Lambda_\la}$ and over $\Gamma$.
 Recall that we call a ring extension $A\subset B$ {\bf free Frobenius} if $B$ is a free $A$-module, and $\Hom_A(B,A)$ is a free $B$ module of rank 1 for its induced left $B$-action or right $B$-action; a {\bf Frobenius trace} is a generator of $\Hom_A(B,A)$ as a $B$-module (again, as a left module or a right module).

-The fact that $\gls{Lambda}$ is free Frobenius over $\gls{Gamma}$ is well-known, and easily derived from results in \cite{Broue}: following the notation of {\it loc. cit.}, we have a map $\gls{Lambda}\to \gls{Gamma}$ defined by $D(J^*)$, which is the desired trace.
-In slightly more down to earth terms, we have a unique element $J\in \gls{Lambda}$ of minimal degree that transforms under the determinant character for the action on $V^*$; this obtained by taking a suitable power of the linear form defining each root hyperplane.
-The Frobenius trace is uniquely characterized by sending this element to $1\in \gls{Gamma}$ and killing all other isotypic components for the action of $W$.
+The fact that $\Lambda$ is free Frobenius over $\Gamma$ is well-known, and easily derived from results in \cite{broueIntroductionComplex2010}: following the notation of {\it loc. cit.}, we have a map $\Lambda\to \Gamma$ defined by $D(J^*)$, which is the desired trace.
+In slightly more down-to-earth terms, we have a unique element $J\in \Lambda$ of minimal degree that transforms under the determinant character of the action on $V^*$; this is obtained by taking a suitable power of the linear form defining each root hyperplane.
+There is a unique homogeneous Frobenius trace up to scalar multiplication, which is characterized by sending this element to $1\in \Gamma$ and killing all other isotypic components for the action of $W$.